-The WHA Information Center analyzed claims for Lyme disease in Wisconsin to see how our state hospital data looks compared to national trends.
-When looking at the map of visit counts by county, there is a group of counties in northwest Wisconsin that have higher counts than other areas.
-The average age of a patient being seen in a hospital for Lyme disease is 49 years of age.
-The age group that sees the highest number of visits for Lyme disease is ages 61-70.
+The WHA Information Center analyzed claims for Lyme disease in Wisconsin to see how our state hospital data looks in comparison with national trends.
+When looking at the map of visit counts by county, we can see there is a group of counties in northwest Wisconsin that have higher counts than other areas.
+The average age of a patient being seen in a hospital for Lyme disease is 51 years of age.
+The age group which sees the highest number of visits for Lyme disease is ages 61-70.
 When looking at gender by visit count, men have a slightly higher visit count than women.
-The number of visits when broken down by quarter shows a very large increase in visits for the months of July through September (peak summer months).
+The count of visits when broken down by time of year shows a very large increase in hospital visits for the months of July through September (peak summer months).

-The following are tips from Mayo Clinic to help prevent tick bites that may cause Lyme Disease:
+The following are tips from Mayo Clinic to help prevent tick bites which may cause Lyme Disease:

-Use tick repellent:

-- Spray your outdoor clothing, shoes, tent, and other camping gear with a repellent that has 0.5% permethrin.
-Some gear and clothing may be pre-treated with permethrin. - Use an insect repellent registered with the Environmental Protection Agency on any exposed skin, except your face.
-These include repellents that contain DEET, picaridin, IR3535, oil of lemon eucalyptus (OLE), para-menthane-diol (PMD) or 2-undecanone.
+- Use tick repellent - 1.
+Spray your outdoor clothing, shoes, tent and other camping gear with a repellent that has 0.5% permethrin.
+Some gear and clothing may be pre-treated with permethrin. - 2.
+Use an insect repellent registered with the Environmental Protection Agency on any exposed skin except for your face.
+These include repellents that contain DEET, picaridin, IR3535, oil of lemon eucalyptus (OLE), para-menthane-diol (PMD) or 2-undecanone. - Dress for protection - 1.
+Wear light-colored clothing that makes it easier for you or others to see ticks on your clothing. - 2.
+Avoid open-toed shoes or sandals. - 3.
+Wear long-sleeved shirts tucked into your pants. - 4.
+Wear long pants tucked into your socks. - Check for ticks - 1.
+Shower as soon as possible to wash off any loose ticks.
+Check for ticks that may have burrowed. - 2.
+Check your gear.
+Before you wash your outdoor clothes, put them in the dryer on hot for at least 10 minutes to kill ticks. - Other tips - 1.
+Do a daily inspection for ticks on any pet that spends time outdoors. - 2.
+Stay on clear paths as much as possible in wooded and grassy areas.

-Dress for protection:

-- Wear light-colored clothing that makes it easier for you or others to see ticks on your clothing. - Avoid open-toed shoes or sandals. - Wear long-sleeved shirts tucked into your pants. - Wear long pants tucked into your socks.

-Check for ticks:

-- Shower as soon as possible to wash off any loose ticks.
-Check for ticks that may have burrowed. - Check your gear.
-Before you wash your outdoor clothes, put them in the dryer on hot for at least 10 minutes to kill ticks.